Detection of Dynamical Matching in a Caldera Hamiltonian System using Lagrangian Descriptors: Numerical Results

 \section{Numerical Results}

 In this section we compute Lagrangian descriptors with $\tau = 4$ in order to study the phase space structures close to the UPOs associated with the upper index-1 saddles.
-For this purpuse we use the Poincar\'e surfaces of section defined in Eq. \eqref{psos_defs}, whcih was also used in \cite{katsanikas2018}.
+Our goal is to reveal the phase space mechanism that determines the existence or nonexistence of dynamical matching in the Caldera PES.
+For this purpuse we use the Poincar\'e surfaces of section defined in Eq. \eqref{psos_defs}, which were also used in \cite{katsanikas2018}.
 This analysis is carried out for different values of $\lambda$.
 Our goal is to understand how LDs are capable of detecting the dynamical matching mechanism.
 This section is divided into two subsections.
 In the first part we describe how the method of LDs succeeds in the detection of dynamical matching, and the second subsection presents the properties and advantages of this methodology.